cbg-ethz/slidr/README.md

 ### Data

 The data used is big and cannot be stored on Github.
-The raw shRNA data has already been published as a part of project DRIVE (https://data.mendeley.com/datasets/y3ds55n88r/4 ) and all the mutation and copynumber data from CCLE is available at  https://portals.broadinstitute.org/ccle.
+The raw shRNA data has already been published as a part of project DRIVE (https://data.mendeley.com/datasets/y3ds55n88r/4 ) and all the mutation and copynumber data from CCLE are available at  https://portals.broadinstitute.org/ccle.
 The MutSig 2CV v3.1 MAF file for each cancer type is available at  http://firebrowse.org/.
-If you wish to use the processed data, please contact us and we'd be happy to share it.
+If you wish to use the processed data, please contact us and we'd be happy to share them.

 ### SLIdR usage